fugro-oss/LASDatasets.jl/docs/src/vlrs.md

 TextAreaDescription
 ```

 Using the dataset `las` above, we can add a description as follows (and save/read it as we did above).
-Note you can also rrepeat the way the Classification Lookup was saved above too.
+Note you can also repeat the way the Classification Lookup was saved above too.

 ```julia
 description = TextAreaDescription("This is an example LAS file and has no specific meaning")